-Sallie Mae is a publicly-traded company that is a major provider of private student loans in the U.S. As of October 2019, Sallie Mae held $22.9 billion in private student loans.
-At that time it also held another $868 million in federal student loans issued through the now-defunct Federal Family Education Loan (FFEL) Program.
+Sallie Mae is a publicly-traded company that is a major provider of private student loans in the U.S. As of the third quarter of 2021, Sallie Mae held $20.5 billion in private student loans.
+It held another $703 million in federal student loans issued through the now-defunct Federal Family Education Loan (FFEL) Program.

-In 2014, Sallie Mae split into two separate companies, Navient and Sallie Mae.
-Navient became a servicer for private, FFEL, and other federal student loans previously held by Sallie Mae, and newly originated federal student loans, as allocated to it by the U.S. Department of Education.
+In 2014, Sallie Mae split into two separate companies: Navient and Sallie Mae.
+Navient became a servicer for private, FFEL, and other federal student loans previously held by Sallie Mae, as well as newly originated federal student loans, as allocated to it by the U.S. Department of Education.

 - Undergraduate and graduate school loans